BoltTaha/2nd-Semester-OOP-Project-Developing-Tetris-with-Object-Oriented-Programming-and-Raylib/README.md

 Welcome to **Tetris: An OOP Adventure in Game Development**, a captivating and block-stacking journey!
 Prepare to dive into a world of strategic fun as you maneuver falling tetrominoes through increasingly challenging levels.
 Inspired by the timeless classic Tetris, this Raylib-powered version introduces a modern twist to the beloved gameplay, providing an engaging experience for players of all ages.

-This project is a semester assignment for Object Oriented Programming, taught by the excellent Professor Sara Rehmat at FAST-NUCES Peshawar!
+This project is a semester assignment for Object Oriented Programming, at FAST-NUCES Peshawar!

 ### Features:
 🕹️ **Responsive Controls**: Move, rotate, and drop tetrominoes with ease, making every move a critical part of your strategy.